 • presence at job fairs and other organised meetings for people actively seeking a career path.

-“Career” tab
+Company website and “Career” tab

 The website should therefore meet all the requirements set by the applicants: